CAM-Gerlach/spyder-api-docs/docs/qt_introduction.md

 ### Layouts

-Interfaces are built by embedding widgets inside widgets, and since they are visual components they are visually organized by means of *layouts*.
-A layout indicates how the widgets fill their container, either as columns, rows, cells in a matrix or stacked so that only one is visible at a time.
-Those are the 4 basic layouts available in Qt: ``QHBoxLayout``, ``QVBoxLayout``, ``QGridLayout``, and ``QStackedLayout``.
+Qt layout system provides a way to arrange and distribute automatically child widgets within a widget taking advantage of the available space.
+This layout system can automatically position and resize widgets when the space available for them changes, ensuring that the user interface remains usable.
+You can use the built-in layout managers to organize your widgets:[QHBoxLayout](https://doc.qt.io/qt-6/qhboxlayout.html), [QVBoxLayout](https://doc.qt.io/qt-6/qvboxlayout.html), [QGridLayout](https://doc.qt.io/qt-6/qgridlayout.html), [QFormLayoutClass](https://doc.qt.io/qt-6/qformlayout.html),and [QStackedLayout](https://doc.qt.io/qt-6/qstackedlayout.html).
+For more details, you can refer to the official Qt documentation [Layout Management](https://doc.qt.io/qt-6/layout.html).

 ### Actions, Toolbars & Menus

-User interfaces of desktop applications usually use ``QToolbar`` and ``QMenu``.
+User interfaces of desktop applications usually use toolbars and menus.
+A toolbar is a GUI element that facilites the acces of functions and controls commonly used in an app.
+It can include elements such as buttons, menus, iceons, and search fields.
+It is usually located at the top or bottom of a window.
+A menu is a GUI element that presents a list of options to a user.
+Qt provides the [QToolBar](https://doc.qt.io/qt-6/qtoolbar.html#details) and [QMenu](https://doc.qt.io/qt-6/qmenu.html) classes.
-Since these are alternative ways to access the same functionality, Qt provides ``QAction`` as a way to avoid duplication of functions.
+Since QToolBar and QMenu are alternative ways to access the same functionality, Qt provides [QAction](https://doc.qt.io/qt-6/qaction.html) as a way to avoid duplication of functions.
-Thus, each time a menu option or a toolbar button gives access to the same function, they point to the same action.
+Actions can be added to UI elements such as menus and toolbars, and will automatically keep the UI in sync.
+For example, in a word processor, if the user presses a button on the Bold toolbar, the Bold menu item will be automatically checked.

 ### Dialogs